 Institute for Systematic Botany

 Department of Cell Biology, Microbiology, and Molecular Biology

 4202 East Fowler Avenue

 Tampa, FL 33620-5150

-An accurate database of plant distributions depends on the continuous work of botanists and enthusiasts alike.
+An accurate database of plant distributions depends on the continuous work of thousands of botanists and enthusiasts alike.
 Because the Atlas of Florida Vascular Plants is an ongoing and dynamic project, we encourage you to contact the project staff with new information.

 The Atlas is a specimen derived database.
 All new county records submitted for inclusion in the database must be backed by a voucher specimen deposited in a recognized herbarium (not personal collections).
 It is encouraged that the voucher specimen or a duplicate be sent to USF for verification.
 Individuals not familiar with how to make a voucher specimen should contact the USF Herbarium Staff.
 Online instruction is available at the University of Florida Herbarium website.